BawdyAnarchist/quBSD/Future_Development.md

 - Create a proper unprivileged user with devd.conf and automounts
 - Auto remove password from unprivleged usbvm user

-Expand install options
-- Can select to merge zroot and zusr with other existing dataset/mount

 0SERV Default and 0serv-template
   - Integrate into install script
   - www and usr diretories are quite large.
 Script integration: